Clever-clever: Critiquing Anthony Burgess’s Shakespeare biography

 - Blog Posts

-Anthony Burgess’s Shakespeare was published in 1970 by Jonathan Cape as a lavishly illustrated folio (see above).
-Burgess described his biography as a mode of using up the research he had done for a film about Shakespeare’s life that he had written for Warner Brothers, a project apparently mired in development problems and unlikely to be realised.
+Anthony Burgess’s Shakespeare was published in 1970 by Jonathan Cape as a lavishly illustrated folio-sized volume.
+Burgess described his biography as a way of using up the research he had undertaken for a film about Shakespeare’s life that he’d written for Warner Brothers, commissioned in 1968 and cancelled three years later.

-The book itself emerged as something more than that: a vigorous, colourful and extravagant, even fanciful portrait of Shakespeare’s life and times, balanced by sharp observations about Shakespeare’s plays.
+The UK hardback edition of 1970 is a vigorous, colourful, extravagant, even fanciful portrait of Shakespeare’s life and times, balanced by sharp observations about each of his plays.

-In the second volume of his memoirs, Burgess is a little dismissive of the finished biography, noting that he ‘understood that the true Shakespeare scholars of Princeton thought little of the text, but that was to be expected’.
-However, he clearly paid attention to the opinions of its reviewers.
+In the second volume of his memoirs, Burgess notes that he ‘understood that the true Shakespeare scholars of Princeton thought little of the text, but that was to be expected.’
+It is clear that he paid attention to the opinions of the reviewers.

-While some American publications were quite positive about the book, Burgess notes that ‘disparagement came from my native country,’ and he quotes several negative reviews from the British press.
+Although the majority of American critics were positive about the book, Burgess notes that ‘disparagement came from my native country,’ and he quotes several negative reviews from the British press.
 As he writes in You’ve Had Your Time:

 The Tablet, for instance, found ‘the captions … coy, clever-clever, or muddled.
 Plain factuality would have helped matters.
 Burgess plainly does not know the religion of Shakespeare’s home and district, and his groundless attack on Shakespeare’s wife leads you to think that the biographer had known and hated her most of his life.
 One gets a strong feeling that Burgess had little heart for the work.’
 Unjust.